-Hey, do you know about the term of Smart Contract?
+Hey, do you know What is Smart Contract?
 You probably know a little about the smart contract.
 It’s also known as Cryptocontract.
 However, here is about What is Smart Contract?

 This is a computer-based program that directly controls the transmission of digital currencies or assets between parties under certain circumstances.
 Generally, there is a big use of the smart contract in Ethereum.
 A smart contract defines the rules and penalties related to the agreement.
 And it can automatically execute those requirements.